Manfroy/Power-Apps-Portals-Page-Components-Navigator/README.md

 {% endif %}
 ```

-Note: Switching the "Enabled for PCN" field to "Yes"/"No" will add/remove the HTML comment from the end of the web template source, therefore showing/not showing the web template on the tree of components.
+**Note**: Switching the "Enabled for PCN" field to "Yes"/"No" will add/remove the HTML comment from the end of the web template source, therefore showing/not showing the web template on the tree of components.

-Note: The web templates where the field "Enabled for PCN" are not set to "Yes" are intentionally left blank for the user to decide if it should or not be added to the tree of components based on the explanation provided above.
+**Note**: The web templates where the field "Enabled for PCN" are not set to "Yes" are intentionally left blank for the user to decide if it should or not be added to the tree of components based on the explanation provided above.

 ## Data Additions